CtrlK

 Specificity

 The description contains no concrete actions whatsoever.
-'Forensics Data Collector' is just a name, and 'Auto-activating skill for Security Advanced' describes metadata, not capabilities.
+'Forensics Data Collector' is just a name, and 'Auto-activating skill for Security Advanced' provides no information about what the skill actually does.

 1 / 3